DTJF/libpruio/src/_changelog.md

 - RB and MM modes are working now, when libpruio is configured to use PRU-0.
 - C-Wrapper contains enumerators pinMuxing now.
 - C-Wrapper function pruio_gpio_config() implemented now.
-- Example pwm_adc: frequency interferences fixed for A + B channel.
 - Clock value for ADC subsystem corrected (greater sampling rates up to 200 kHz).
 - Device tree overlay file name fixed (now libpruio-00A0.dtbo).
 - Gpio::config() works with PRUIO_PIN_RESET now.
+- PwmMod::pwm_set() no more interferences between channels A and B.
+- Example pwm_adc: frequency interferences fixed for A + B channel.

 libpruio-0.2 {#SecV-0-2}